 Alcoholism is widely held to be a failing of the individual.
 The general view of society is that alcoholism is a personal weakness and that alcoholics should exercise better control over themselves.
 But those of us that struggle with alcohol are also completely confused about this apparent lack of control.
 We make perfectly rational decisions in other aspects of our lives yet despite our most earnest intentions we drink more than we set out to, we drink more often than we mean to, and we drink at the wrong times.
-It doesn’t matter how hard we try we simply can’t control how much we drink… and right there is the misconception: “control”.
+It doesn’t matter how hard we try we simply cannot control how much we drink… and right there is the misconception: “control”.
 Normal drinkers assume that everyone has the same ability as them to choose whether or not to drink and they judge alcoholics by that standard.
-But control is not poorly applied by alcoholics; the control available to us is severely compromised.
-The mental processes responsible for our decision-making regarding alcohol are not functioning correctly.
+But control is not poorly applied by alcoholics, it is predominantly absent.
+The mental processes responsible for our decision-making regarding alcohol are not functioning normally.

-The brain has some automatic mental processes which exist to improve our chances of survival.
-We have no awareness of their operating but they direct how we behave under set circumstances and this behaviour asserts priority over our free will.
+The brain has some automatic mental processes which evolved to improve our chances of survival.
+We have no awareness of their operating but they direct how we behave under set circumstances and this direction asserts priority over our free will.
 These processes encourage us to do things that are beneficial to our survival and discourage us from doing things that are harmful.
-Collectively they are known as the “reward system” and this system normally directs us to act in ways that are helpful; but it operates abnormally in alcoholics.
-In us the reward system becomes incorrectly and excessively bound to alcohol and this has terrible consequences.
+Collectively they are known as the “reward system” and this system normally directs us to act in ways that are helpful, but it operates incorrectly in alcoholics.
+In us the reward system becomes incorrectly and excessively bound to the acquisition of alcohol and this has terrible consequences.

 The reward system works by using feelings to motivate us to behave in certain ways.
 It encourages us to approach and partake of things that have been good for us previously and it encourages us to move away from things that have been previously found to be dangerous or harmful.
-The feelings that encourage us to approach are a longing for or wanting, and the feelings that encourage us to move away are dislike, disgust or fear.
-When we act in accordance with the attractive or repulsive feeling then we get rewarded with a sensation of wellbeing, hence the name, the “reward” system.
+The feelings that encourage us to approach are a longing for or wanting and the feelings that encourage us to move away are dislike, disgust or fear.
+If we act in accordance with the attractive or repulsive feeling then we are released from the motivating urge.

-All animals have this reward system and the behaviour of birds at a bird feeder gives us a good illustration of how it works.
-When a bird first takes food at a feeder it does so cautiously, but it finds good and plentiful food there and the reward system records this.
-It remembers the details of the circumstance and sets up a motivation and a reward for the next time this circumstance is found.
-The next time the bird sees a similar feeder it is motivated (by a longing for) to approach and feed, and on doing so it is rewarded with a feeling of well-being.
+All animals have this reward system and the behaviour of birds at a bird feeder provides a good illustration of how it works.
+When a bird first takes food at a feeder it does so cautiously but it finds good and plentiful food there and its reward system records this.
+It remembers the details of the circumstances and it sets up a motivation and a reward for the next time this circumstance is found.
+The next time the bird sees a similar feeder it is urged to go there by a longing sensation and on feeding there it is rewarded with a feeling of relief from that longing.
 But the reward system doesn’t just encourage repeating behaviour that was previously found to be beneficial, it alters the urgency of taking this action depending on how often it has been successful in the past.
-If the bird feeder is always well stocked then the bird’s visit will always yield food and the reward system recognises that this source is more reliable than others.
+If the bird feeder is always well stocked then the bird’s visit will always yield food and the reward system recognises that this source is more valuable than others.
 At each successful visit the reward system increases the importance of visiting this particular feeder.
-It does this by increasing the intensity of the urge to approach and by increasing the intensity of the sense of well-being the bird gets on feeding there.
+It does this by increasing the intensity of the urge to approach and this increases the intensity of the sense of relief the bird gets on feeding there.
 But if another bird feeder only occasionally yields food then the intensity of the urge to visit that feeder remains small.
-Any time the bird is in the vicinity of the well-stocked feeder it is encouraged to go and feed there by a strong yearning.
-And every time this feeder is visited and food is taken then the reward system increases the urgency of feeding there again.
+Any time the bird is in the vicinity of the well-stocked feeder it is encouraged to go and feed there by a strong yearning and every time this feeder is visited and food is taken then the reward system increases the urgency of feeding there again.
 If that feeder remains reliably stocked then the urgency of going to that particular food source becomes more potent than the urge to go to any other, and the bird ends up feeding there almost exclusively.

 None of this behaviour involves any thoughtful process.
 The bird’s actions are driven by processes in its brain that are learned, modified and executed entirely automatically.
 The bird ends up feeding at this feeder almost exclusively but it doesn’t make an active decision to do so; it is directed to feed there by mental processes that operate beneath its awareness.
 The bird doesn’t decide to feed there, and the bird isn’t aware of why it goes there, but it feeds there nonetheless.
 But the reward system that such does a wonderful job of directing beneficial behaviour in the natural world is tricked into behaving incorrectly by alcohol and other drugs.

 When we first drink we enjoy the experience; alcohol makes us feel happy and we have a good time.
 But that happiness is caused by alcohol directly elevating our mood, it isn’t caused by our actual circumstances, and this is how the reward system gets tricked.
 Our reward system responds to a happy circumstance regardless of the fact that it is chemically induced.
 This makes it record; “that was good, do it again!”
-And just like the bird at the bird feeder our reward system sets up a motivating urge and a rewarding feeling of well-being ready for the next time that alcohol is nearby.
-The next time we are close to alcohol we are drawn to it by a motivating urge and if we drink we are rewarded with a glow of well-being.
-If we repeat and repeat this cycle then the motivating urge increases in intensity to become a craving and the reward, the sense of well-being, becomes the “aaahhh!” of relief we experience on taking the first drink of the day.
+And just like the bird at the bird feeder our reward system sets up a motivating urge ready for the next time that alcohol is nearby.
+The next time we are close to alcohol we are drawn to it by a motivating urge and if we drink we are rewarded with a sensation of relief.
+If we repeat and repeat this cycle then the motivating urge increases in intensity to become a craving and the reward is the “aaahhh!” of relief we experience on taking the first drink of the day.
 If this was the whole extent of the reward system then the urge to drink would become more and more powerful every time we drank.
-Eventually that urge would become so intense that it would overwhelm all other desires or interests, and this is precisely what happens to alcoholics.
-But another facet of the reward system prevents this for the great majority of the population.
+Eventually that urge would become so intense that it would overwhelm all other desires or interests and this is precisely what happens to alcoholics.
+But another facet of the reward system prevents this happening to the great majority of the population.

 Just as the reward system encourages us to do things that are beneficial it also discourages us from doing things that are harmful, and drinking is not always an enjoyable or beneficial experience.
-If we drink too much we get hangovers and drinking too much or drinking at the wrong time can have unwanted consequences.
+If we drink too much we get hangovers and drinking too much or drinking at the wrong time can bring unwanted consequences.
 For most people the reward system is sensitive to these bad outcomes as well as the good ones and in these people it creates motivating urges that deter drinking: their reward system doesn’t always encourage them to drink, sometimes it opposes it.
-For most people the reward system includes both encouragements and discouragements with regard to drinking and their brain automatically urges the appropriate behaviour for a given situation.
+For most people the reward system includes both encouragements and discouragements with regard to alcohol and their brain automatically urges the appropriate behaviour for a given situation.
 But there are some people that only build these alcohol-deterring motivations very weakly.
 About 5% of the population has a reward system that recognises the benefits of alcohol far more strongly than any detrimental consequences.
 The reward system in these people never builds any significant motivation to avoid alcohol; it only ever grows and grows the intensity of the urge to drink.
 Most people have an “off” switch for alcohol, but we don’t; ours never forms.
-In us this wordless compulsion to seek out and consume alcohol grows in strength and it grows without limit, far exceeding the normal intensities found in the natural world.
-Each time we identify and then drink alcohol the reward system increases the importance of doing so even further.
+In us the wordless compulsion to seek out and consume alcohol grows in strength and it grows without limit, far exceeding the normal intensities found in the natural world.
+Each time we are urged to drink and do so then the reward system increases the importance of doing so even further.
 This leads to us drinking more and drinking more often, and the urge to drink strengthens without end.
-But in us the urge to not drink never gains strength at all.
+But in us the urges to avoid drink never gain strength at all.
 This causes our reward system to enter a runaway state with regard to alcohol.
-The act of drinking increases the urgency of wanting a drink and this keeps increasing without limit.
+The act of drinking increases the urgency of wanting a drink and this keeps increasing and increasing.
 But alcoholism is more than excessive drinking caused by a reward system that is locked into an ever-intensifying feedback loop.
 Other problems emerge as the seriousness of the condition progresses: we change physically, our memory becomes biased, and we change emotionally.

 When we decide to stop drinking then our mind immediately starts to work against us.
-Our brain fights our efforts at sobriety because the reward system still wants us to drink!
+Our brain fights our efforts at sobriety because the reward system continues to direct us to drink.
 In alcoholics the reward system has wound itself up to fever pitch.
 The motivating urge that directs a bird to a bird feeder is magnified a thousand-fold and compels us to drink.
 But our intellectual decision to stop drinking has no influence whatsoever on the operation of the reward system.
 It remains exactly as it was and it still commands us to drink.